eunsolkang/review-analysis-web-report/collaborationGuide.md

   - refactor: Refactor code(:recycle: emoji)
   - test: Add or update tests(:white_check_mark: emoji)
   - chore: Fix typos, update grunt tasks etc(:hammer: emoji)
-  - ml: Add or update codes for machine learning(🧠 emoji)
+  - ml: Add or update codes for machine learning(:brain: emoji)
   - data: Add or update data acquisition codes / Add data files(:floppy_disk: emoji)
 - If you need more than one keyword or emoji to use, you should probably think twice!.
 This usally means you need to break this commit into more smaller commits; If thats not the case then separate each emoji with a space.